polkadot-js/api/docs/start/basics.md

 When the API connects to a node, one of the first things it does is to retrieve the metadata.
 The metadata, effectively provides data in the form of `api.<type>.<module>.<section>` that fits into one of the following categories -

 - [consts](../substrate/constants.md) - All runtime constants, e.g. `api.consts.balances.creationFee`.
-Since these are not functions, accessing the endpoint immediately yields the result.
+These are not functions, rather accessing the endpoint immediately yields the result as defined.
 - [query](../substrate/storage.md) - All chain state, e.g. `api.query.balances.freeBalance(<accountId>)`.
 - [tx](../substrate/extrinsics.md) - All extrinsics, e.g. `api.tx.balances.transfer(<accountId>, <value>)`.